 10.9.2.1 Time to Hold Hearing for Appealable Agency Action.
 Under Article 10, an agency must hold a hearing on an appealable agency action within sixty (60) days after the notice of appeal is filed with the agency.
 A.R.S. § 41-1092.05(A)(1).
 The agency must comply with the 60-day deadline regardless of whether it conducts the hearing itself or refers the case to OAH.
-Notwithstanding the requirements of A.R.S. § 41-1092.05(A), the Legislature has periodically modified this sixty day requirement through session law.
+Although this phrase has not been interpreted in a published decision, this statute should be interpreted to require the hearing to start within sixty (60) days.
+The hearing may then continue on subsequent days if necessary.
 Also, the time for a hearing can be advanced or delayed on the agreement of the parties or for good cause.
 A.R.S. § 41-1092.05(C).